bitquery/streaming-data-platform-docs/docs/examples/events/events-api.md

 ```

 ## Latest Liquidity Removal on Uniswap
 This query retrieves the most recent liquidity removal events (Burn events) on Uniswap.
 It includes details about the transaction, block, log, and arguments.
+You can run the query [here](https://ide.bitquery.io/uniswap-v2-liquidity-removed)

 ```
 {